Rapid Test Product

 A RCD constantly monitors the electric current flowing through the circuits it is used to protect.
 If it detects the electrical current flowing out does not match the current returning, as may happen if current is flowing through a person who has touched a live part, the RCD will switch the circuit off very quickly, significantly reducing the risk of death or serious injury

-Does Rapid Test Systems have a Business Continuity Plan?
+Does Rapid Test have a Business Continuity Plan?

 Is Rapid Test Systems stock supply impacted by COVID-19?

-No. We manufacture Rapid Test Systems locally in Melbourne Victoria and have already imported components critical to the manufacture of Rapid Test Systems.
-We believe we have sufficient stock and components to weather the COVID-19 storm.
+No. We manufacture Rapid Test Systems locally in Melbourne Victoria and have imported components critical to the manufacture of Rapid Test Systems in stock.

 We are working closely with our manufacturing partners regarding their business continuity plans to ensure stock supply.